 Another challenge to FedEx and UPS is the edge that regional couriers have in flexibility.
 That makes them a better choice for same-day delivery, said Josh Dinneen, vice president of supply chain at LaserShip Inc., based in Vienna, Virginia.

-The regional courier has 22 locations on the East Coast and counts Amazon and Barnes & Noble Inc. (BKS) among its same-day service clients.
+The regional courier has 22 locations on the East Coast and counts Amazon and Barnes & Noble Inc. (BKS:US) among its same-day service clients.

 UPS and FedEx “have a service platform,” Dinneen said.
 “It’s very good, but it’s very rigid, they’re not nimble.
 We’re designing customized solutions that fit into these big-box retailers’ supply chains that makes it efficient for them and gives them the flexibility to provide this type of service.”

 FedEx is banking on its brand recognition and service capabilities to help attract same-day customers who might otherwise use a regional courier, Kapoor said.

 “It matters who shows up at the door to make a delivery,” he said.
 “Customers do value the convenience, peace of mind and reliability.
 At the end of the day, they are willing to pay for that.”

 The U.S. Postal Service is stepping into the market with a pilot program in San Francisco.
 The agency is in talks with retailers and anticipates working with as many as 10 companies during the trial, which starts in mid-November.